 Universal design for instruction (UDI) is an educational framework that applies Universal Design (UD) principles to all aspects of instruction: delivery methods, physical spaces, information resources, technology, personal interactions and assessments.
 The goal of UDI is to maximize the learning of students with a wide range of characteristics by identifying and eliminating unnecessary barriers to teaching and learning while maintaining academic rigor.

-- Is an approach to designing course instruction, materials, and content to benefit people of all learning styles with up-front planning so there is no need for adapting or retrofitting.
+- Is an approach to designing course instruction, materials, and content to benefit students of all learning styles with up-front planning so there is no need for adapting or retrofitting.

 - Does not remove academic challenges; it removes barriers to access.

-UDI accommodations in the classroom benefit all students including but not limited to:
+UDI principles applied in the classroom benefit all students including but not limited to:

 - Students who use English as a Second Language